| 1991 |

 | 1996 |

-4-aminopyridine blocks Kv4.2 exclusively from the closed (resting) state via an intracellular binding site, and channel inactivation and 4-AP binding are mutually exclusive, indicating that the 4-AP binding site is near cytoplasmic domains involved in inactivation. |
+4-AP blocks Kv4.2 channels exclusively from the intracellular side in the closed state; binding and channel inactivation are mutually exclusive, indicating the 4-AP binding site is at or adjacent to the cytoplasmic domains involved in inactivation. |

-Two-electrode voltage clamp in Xenopus oocytes with pharmacological analysis |
+Two-electrode voltage-clamp in Xenopus oocytes with pharmacological analysis |

 The Journal of pharmacology and experimental therapeutics |